mmkuang/grayclhn.github.io/blog/_posts/2013-12-19-literate-testing.md

       # Make sure that the arguments make sense, and reformat
       # them if necessary.
       # For example:
-      arguments <- as.data.frame(arguments)
+      argument <- as.data.frame(argument)
     @

 and then call

-    myfunction(xarguments)
+    myfunction(xargument)

 where (if you're not familiar with LP syntax), the code between `<<extensive error checking of arguments>>=` and `@` will be written into the appropriate part of `myfunction` before the code is executed.
-This might include commands like `x <- as.matrix(x)`, etc.  From my experience, separating this code visually makes it easier to understand the logic in `myfunction` and encourages me to write more error checking, since it won't pollute the main function.
+In my experience, separating this code visually makes it easier to understand the logic in `myfunction` and encourages me to write more error checking, since it won't pollute the main function.
 (I've read this in a Knuth interview too, but I can't find the source right now.)

 But R is flexible, and we can mimic that structure by abusing environments.
 So I've written some code to do that.
 Using that code, we can write

-    myfunction <- function(arguments) {
+    myfunction <- function(argument) {
       ExtensiveChecking()
       # Code that does the analysis goes here
       # ...